How can the Inner ‘Wise Woman’ support ‘a Good Girl’ on the Quest Toward Wholeness in Times of Global Crisis?

 As a start, let me introduce you to a Good Girl

 Women who resonate with the characteristics of a Good Girl are usually describing themselves as being highly agreeable, people-pleasers whose main job is to maintain the status quo of their being.
 From a young age, they were shaped to fit in the box of playing the role of being a daughter, sister, mother, and wife.
 However, the spiritual framework of their being was suppressed.
-Such an approach has young girls enter womanhood inauthentic and disconnected from their intuition with limited ability to handle a wide range of emotions.
+Such an approach has young girls enter womanhood inauthentic and disconnected from their intuition with a limited ability to handle a wide range of emotions.

 In my study, I invited eight women from various socio-cultural backgrounds who identify with the Good Girl characteristics to engage in guided meditation called Inner Dialog to travel inwards to connect with the metaphoric representation of wisdom.
 Thus, I hoped to give voice to the silenced aspects of the women’s psyche.
 During the interview, participants shared their Good Girl stories and described embodied experiences of their connection with the image of wisdom.